-Westmont adheres to the National Candidates Reply Date of May 1.
-Therefore, admitted students must submit a deposit of \$300 and a Westmont Housing Application by May 1 to reserve their space with the incoming fall class.
+Admitted students must submit a deposit of \$300 and a Westmont Housing Application by May 1 to reserve their space with the incoming fall class.
 International students who require an I-20 form to obtain a student visa must confirm with a \$300 deposit and demonstrate ability to pay the balance after any scholarship.
 The \$300 confirmation deposit is refundable with a written request up until May 1 at 5pm.
 Due to Westmont's limited enrollment, deposits postmarked after May 1 could be held due to space limitations.
 Deposits may be accepted after the May 1 postmark only if space is available.
 Deposits are not additional fees, but are credited to the student's account.
 After confirming, students will also receive a health questionnaire which does not require a doctor's appointment.
 College health insurance regulations make it necessary for every student to complete and return the health questionnaire.